JavaScript: Logical operators

 isStrongPassword('qwerty1234'); // true

-This operator's priority is lower than that of comparison operators, so the expression works correctly without parentheses.
+The precedence of this operator is lower than that of the comparison operators, so the expression works correctly without parentheses.

 const isStrongPassword = (password) => {